openstream/llm-visibility-monitor/README.md

 ### User-Specific Features
 - **Prompt Management**: Users can only see and manage their own prompts
+- **Multi-Model Selection**: Users can select multiple AI models for each prompt
 - **Results Dashboard**: Users only see their own results (admins see all)
 - **CSV Export**: Users export only their data, admins export everything
 - **Email Reports**: Personalized emails sent to each user's email address